-6. Active Military Duty:
+7. Active Military Duty:

-The CNHS is committed to ensuring learning opportunities for members of any branch of the US military in accordance with Board policy (5.12.1) of the Minnesota State system.
+The CNHS is committed to ensuring learning opportunities for members of any branch of the US military in accordance with Board Procedure (5.12.1) of the Minnesota State system.

-7. Student Representation
+8. Student Representation

 The experiences, perceptions, ideas, and viewpoints of students are important to the CNHS.
 Opportunities exist to provide input to the Program Coordinators, Department Chair, faculty, and department committees.
-This involvement provides for exchange of information and ideas related to continuous evaluation and improving of the programs.
+This involvement provides for the exchange of information and ideas related to continuous evaluation and improving the programs.

-8. Academic Integrity
+9. Academic Integrity